 So far you’ve only needed to do this for Broadcasts because for all the other messages ManyChat applies a single special tag.
 However, starting March 4th, 2020, this magical tag disappears and everyone will be asked to choose from 4 new tags that are far more specific:

 Facebook uses this "tagging policy" to protect Messenger users from getting lots of spam messages coming from irresponsible businesses.
-Mind that policy changes are not limited by the new Message tags only.
+Mind that policy changes are not limited to the new Message Tags only.
 So be sure to read this announcement.

-For any content that does not fit those Facebook Message tags we provided you with the type called "Other" which can contain any content including promotional but will be delivered only to subscribers who are in 24-hour messaging window by the moment of sending:
+For any content that does not fit those Facebook Message Tags we provided you with the type called "Other" which can contain any content including promotional but will be delivered only to the contacts who are in the 24-hour messaging window by the moment of sending.

 How will ManyChat handle a message with no Content type?